Morgan's Last Raid

 In recent years, Knott County has faced economic challenges due to the decline of the coal mining industry.
 Efforts have been made to diversify the local economy through initiatives focused on tourism, education, and alternative energy sources.
 Additionally, community organizations and government agencies have worked together to provide support and resources for residents, ensuring the preservation of Knott County's unique heritage for future generations.

-This timeline provides a condensed summary of the historical journey of Knott County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Knott County, Kentucky.

 • 1800: Knott County is established as part of the state of Kentucky.